rougin/basilisk/README.md

   $ composer require illuminate/view
   ```

-  Once installed, kindly the `Blade` templates in the `app/blades` directory:
+  Once installed, the `Blade` templates can now be added in the `app/blades` directory:

   ``` php
   // app/blades/index.blade.php